computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 ## How do I know if my rankings are good?

 First, read all of the plays.
 Then perform at least three of them.
 Now that you are a true thespian, you should have a good intuition for the central themes in the plays.
 Alternately, take a look at [this grouping of Shakespeare’s plays into Tragedies, Comedies and Histories](https://en.wikipedia.org/wiki/Shakespeare%27s_plays#Canonical_plays).
 Do plays that are thematically similar to the one that you're ranking appear among its most similar plays, according to cosine similarity?
 Another clue that you're doing the right thing is if a play has a cosine of 1 with itself.
 If that's not the case, then you've messed something up.
-Another good hint, is that there are a ton of pays about Henry.
+Another good hint, is that there are a ton of plays about Henry.
 They'll probably be similar to each other.

 # Measuring word similarity